rladiesrp/logo-wordcloud/README.md

 ## Code of Conduct - English

 RLadies is dedicated to providing a harassment-free experience for everyone.
 Our code of conduct applies to all RLadies spaces, including meetups, Twitter, Slack, Telegram, mailing lists, both online and offline.
-For more information, access our code of conduct in [English](https://guide.rladies.org/about/coc/#english).
+For more details, access our code of conduct in [English](https://guide.rladies.org/about/coc/#english).

 <img src="rladies_conduct_english.png">